WhatsApp Now click here to WhatsApp Now

 Worldwide Indonesian cuisine has received accolades due to their delectable sweet, spicy, and savory combinations.

-Most notable dished include:
+Most notable dishes include:

 Nasi Goreng: Fried rice with eggs and chicken or shrimp.